 To recap, here are seven steps you can take to begin living your life more intentionally today.

-4- Identify problem areas where your circumstances do not match your vision for growth and personal fulfillment.
-Write them down if it helps you to see them on paper.
+If your circumstances do not match your vision for growth and personal fulfillment, write them down if it helps you to see them on paper.

 No matter how big or distant your goals feel, there is always something you can do today to put you on the right track.